nathantippy/Pronghorn/pronghorn/src/main/resources/telemetry/README.md

 Steps to run (repeat after each code change)
 1. cd to top of Pronghorn project
 2. mvn clean install -DskipTests
-3. mvn exec:java -Dexec.addResourcesToClasspath=true -Dexec.mainClass="com.ociweb.pronghorn.TelemetryTestTool"
+3. mvn exec:java -Dexec.addResourcesToClasspath=true -Dexec.mainClass="com.javanut.pronghorn.TelemetryTestTool"
 4. browse any of the three URLs output after "Telemetry Server is now ready on"

 To test UI locally (for faster turnaround)